-Preceptor Pi Chapter of Beta Sigma Phi met at 7 p.m. on Nov.
-1 at the home of Janis Link, who also served as co-hostess.
-As president, she led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Nov.
+6 at the home of Susan Brown.
+Susan Coulson served as co-hostess.
+President Jeri Brozek led the meeting.

-Preceptor Pi Chapter of Beta Sigma Phi met at Oct.
-18 at the home of Jeanne Schmitt.
-Susan Brown was co-hostess.
-President Janis Link led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Oct.
+16 at the home of Lois Johnson.
+President Jeri Brozek led the meeting attended by eight members.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.

 SALINA – The 48th annual See 'N' Sell Arts & Crafts Show continues a long-running tradition of kicking off the holiday season with nearly 200 fine arts, crafts, and homemade food vendors, all for a great cause – Kansas Girl Scouts.

 The Great Bend Noon Kiwanis club's annual Halloween Parade saw more than 1,000 child participants on Oct.
 25, member Barb Konrade reported.